Are you feeling stuck or unsure of where to go next when it comes to talking about God and faith with members of your extended family?

-Many of us will be gathering with extended family over the next few weeks.
+Many of us will be gathering with extended family during this season.
 Here are a few easy things you can do to help open up conversations about God rather than shut them down.

 1. See Sharing Faith as a Process

 You don’t have to get all your good points out in one conversation or try to answer every objection in one go.
 You love these people.
 Chances are high that you will see them again.
 You have time to pace with them.
 Be bold and share one thought or question and then trust the Spirit to work.
 Even Jesus (John 4.34-38) and Paul (1 Corinthians 3.5-9) saw evangelism as a process.